segmentio/segment-docs/src/unify/profiles-sync/index.md

 In the **Basic settings** tab, you can disable warehouse syncs or delete your connected warehouse altogether.

 To disable syncs, toggle **Sync status** to off.
-Segment retains your warehouse credentials but stops further Profiles syncs.
+Segment retains your warehouse credentials but stops further syncs.
 Toggle Sync status back on at any point to continue syncs.

 To delete your warehouse, toggle **Sync status** to off, then select **Delete warehouse**.
 Segment doesn’t retain credentials for deleted warehouses; to reconnect a deleted warehouse, you must set it up as a new warehouse.

 #### Connection settings

-In the **Connection settings** tab, you can verify your synced warehouse’s credentials and view IP addresses you’ll need to allowlist so that Segment can successfully sync Profiles.
+In the **Connection settings** tab, you can verify your synced warehouse’s credentials and view IP addresses you’ll need to allowlist so that Segment can successfully sync profiles.

 If you have write access, you can verify that your warehouse is successfully connected to Segment by entering your password and then selecting **Test Connection**.